 In an interview with The New York Times, Zuckerberg explained that his company would do a “full investigation of every app that got access to a large amount of information.”
 Furthermore, any app with suspicious activity would undergo a full forensic audit.

 Facebook has realized it cannot depend solely on artificial intelligence to police and protect user information.
 By the end of this year, Facebook will double the number of people dedicated to securing user privacy.

 Facebook is popular among advertisers because of its free consumer access and extremely low advertising rates.
 The ease of access allows the social media platform to build a community and “bring the entire world closer together.”
 Like many social platforms, Facebook depends on ad revenue to fund operations.
 They will continue to work toward a balance between providing a free platform and desirable advertising opportunities.

 Because Facebook wants to be valuable to advertisers, it allows hypertargeting in a unique way.
 This targeting will be more precise as they continue to refine their systems.

-Facebook’s first quarter was not impacted by breach.
+Facebook’s advertising potential was not impacted by breach.

 Even while the Cambridge Analytica data breach was unfolding publicly, Facebook continued to gain new users.
 In fact, Facebook added 48 million daily active users in the first quarter of 2018.